Appkube-awsx/awsx-cost/awsx-costSpikes/README.md

 # awsx-getCostData

-This is a plugin subcommand for awsx cli ( https://github.com/Appkube-awsx/awsx#awsx ) cli.
+This is a plugin command for awsx cli ( https://github.com/Appkube-awsx/awsx#awsx ) cli.

 For details about awsx commands and how its used in Appkube platform , please refer to the diagram below: